tomitrescak/luis/README.md

 The API of Luis is dead simple.
 It uses classic testing methodology using `describe, it, before, beforeEach, beforeAll, after, afterEach, afterAll` and `xit` for skipping tests.

 The specific significance has `describe` function, which represents a `folder` in luis and it is rendered accordingly in the test tree.
-The two new functions are `storyOf` and `itMountsAnd` and matcher `matchSnapshot`.
+The new functions are `storyOf` and `itMountsAnd` and matcher `matchSnapshot`.

 ### storyOf